-This bill is sponsored by the PPA, which writes:
+This bill is sponsored by the PPA, which explains the need for the bill:

-Opt-out preference signals such as the Global Privacy Control (GPC) are important innovations as they significantly simplify consumers' ability to exercise their rights to opt-out of sale under the CCPA by enabling them to send an opt-out request to every site with which they interact online, without having to make separate requests at each business.
-The California Consumer Privacy Act of 2018 (CCPA) currently requires businesses to honor opt-out preference signals as a request to opt-out of the sale of their personal information.
-The California Department of Justice included this in their CCPA regulations, adopted in 2020.
-The CPPA's regulations, adopted in 2023, update the opt-out preference signal requirement.
-Once enabled through the browser, businesses receiving these opt-out preference signals are required under California law to honor them as an opt out.
+Opt-out preference signals like the Global Privacy Control (GPC) are important innovations as they significantly simplify consumers' ability to exercise their rights at scale to opt-out of sale under the California Consumer Privacy Act (CCPA) by enabling them, in a single step, to send an opt-out request to every site they interact with online.
+The CCPA currently requires businesses to honor opt-out preference signals as a request to opt-out of the sale of their personal information.
+The California Department of Justice included this in their CCPA regulations, adopted in 2020 and the CPPA's regulations, adopted in 2023, update the opt-out preference signal requirement.

-However, to exercise this right under California law, consumers must either use a browser that supports an opt-out preference signal, or take extra steps to find and download a browser plugin created by third-party developers that adds support for such signals.
-To date, only a limited number of browsers offer native support for opt-out preference signals: Mozilla Firefox, DuckDuckGo, and Brave.
-Together, they make up less than 10% of the overall global desktop browser market share.
+However, only a handful of browsers currently offer native support for opt-out preference signals.
 Importantly, none are loaded onto devices by default, making it difficult for consumers to learn about and take advantage of these protections.
-Google Chrome, Microsoft Edge, and Apple Safari-which make up over 90% of the desktop browser market share -have declined to offer these signals, although these companies are also heavily reliant on advertising business models.
-No device operating system has yet implemented support for opt-out preference signals.
+Google Chrome, Microsoft Edge, and Apple Safari - which make up over 90% of the desktop browser market share - have declined to offer these signals.